Garuda Indonesia Flight 421: Evacuation and rescue

 Only two doors were available for evacuation.
 Residents of nearby villages assisted.
 Uninjured passengers and their personal belongings were temporarily sheltered in a nearby empty house, while injured passengers were transported by an available vehicle to the nearest clinic.
-After evacuation, the pilot contacted the Jogja Tower via cellphone and reported the emergency landing and location.
+After evacuation, the pilot contacted the Garuda Operations Centre in Jakarta via cellphone and reported the emergency landing and location.
 The rescue team arrived two hours later and all remaining passengers and crew were taken safely to a hospital.